 The IMBBA was founded in 2005 by well-known custom bike builder, Jeff Starke, who had also worked as chief technical advisor and lead judge for the World Famous Rat’s Hole Chopper Show until the show’s owner, “Big Daddy Rat” Karl Smith died during Daytona Bike Week 2002.

-With more than three decades of experience as a bike builder and 13 years as a bike show judge, Jeff Starke was determined to establish the IMBBA as an organization that would identify a point system that could be used worldwide to recognize the craftsmanship and skills, knowledge and talent employed in quality bike restoration, rebuilding, and radical from-the-ground-up customization.
+With more than four decades of experience as a bike builder and 13 years as a bike show judge, Jeff Starke was determined to establish the IMBBA as an organization that would identify a point system that could be used worldwide to recognize the craftsmanship and skills, knowledge and talent employed in quality bike restoration, rebuilding, and radical from-the-ground-up customization.